 This is clearly important today since ecommerce buyers might start out by browsing products on their mobile phone, click on a Facebook ad, make their purchase on a different browser on desktop, and then ask for customer support via web chat.
 There are more paths than ever for a buyer to take in their journey to becoming a loyal customer.
 In fact, we’ve found that a loyal ecommerce customer has, on average, 6 different identities in your marketing system.

-Without identity resolution technology underlying your marketing automation, you may not realize that it’s the same person browsing, clicking and buying.
+Without user resolution technology underlying your marketing automation, you may not realize that it’s the same person browsing, clicking and buying.
 If your data is not accurate, you could end up wasting money on paid ads targeting a buyer who already purchased your product, or offering a “new customer” discount to an existing loyal customer.

 Data errors can quickly make marketers look silly to their buyers — and that’s never a good thing.
-That’s exactly why you should be focusing on identity resolution.
+That’s exactly why you should be focusing on user resolution.
 But what technology do you need to achieve this?

 Probabilistic vs. Deterministic Stitching

-As you can probably guess, identity resolution is not simple to achieve in ecommerce.
+As you can probably guess, user resolution is not simple to achieve in ecommerce.
 With thousands or millions of customer interactions per day, you need specialized technology that enables you to track and unify large amounts of data.

 There are two very different ways to approach unifying identity data: probabilistic stitching and deterministic stitching.
 So what’s the difference between the two?